Securitas depot robbery: Later events

 Securitas stopped the handling of cash and sold the Tonbridge depot to Vaultex, a company run by Barclays and HSBC.
 Howard Sounes published a book about the crime in 2009, entitled Heist: The True Story of the World's Biggest Cash Robbery.
 A decade after the robbery, in 2016, £32million had still not been recovered.
 In the opinion of a former detective superintendent, the cash would have quickly been absorbed into organised crime networks.
 Farmers who lived near the robbed depot reported harassment from criminals convinced that some of the money was buried on their land.
 Several people escaped capture and were suspected by police to be living off the proceeds of the crime in the West Indies and Northern Cyprus.

 In February 2013 Malcolm Constable, who was believed by his brother Derek to be associated with the robbery, was found dead of a self-inflicted shotgun wound in Canterbury.
 Kent Police stated they had no record of any incidents involving Constable.
-Paul Allen was severely injured on 11 July 2019 when he was shot at his home in north London; he was taken to hospital in a critical condition.
-He survived and by February 2021, eight men had been arrested in connection with the attack.
+Paul Allen was severely injured on 11 July 2019 when he was shot at a home in north London; he was taken to hospital in a critical condition.
+He survived, but was reported to be paralysed below the upper chest and as of 2025 uses a wheelchair.
+By February 2021, eight men had been arrested in connection with the attack.
+In 2025, three men were convicted of conspiracy to murder in relation to Allen's shooting.